guyingbo/pyprocs/README.md

 Multiprocsess manager, command-line version of python supervisor.

-pyprocs command runs multiple processes and then monitor them, restart any child process which exit abnormally.
+The `pyprocs.py` command runs multiple processes and then monitor them, restart any child process which exit abnormally.

 ## Installation